 In order to prevent and protect against ignition of combustible liquids and explosive gases, a systematic mapping of potential electric and non-electric ignition sources shall be performed, In addition, the necessary technical, operational and organisational measures shall be implemented so as to reduce the risk of ignition as far as possible.

 Equipment and safety systems in classified areas shall fulfil requirements for use in explosive areas.

 Equipment and safety systems that are meant to be operational in abnormal situations, where an explosive atmosphere can exist outside classified areas, shall fulfil requirements to zone 2, minimum, or be placed in protective rooms.
 Other non-critical equipment that represents an ignition source, shall deactivate automatically on gas detection, but manual deactivation shall also be possible when it is practical to do so from a central or strategic location, in accordance with the facility specific strategy for fire and explosion safety.

 Section last changed: 01 January 2015

-On permanently placed facilities, equipment and safety systems in classified areas and in naturally ventilated areas on an open deck shall fulfil the requirements in the Regulations relating to equipment and safety systems for use in explosive areas, cf. Regulations relating to equipment and safety systems for use in explosive areas (in Norwegian only).
+Equipment and safety systems shall fulfil the requirements in the Regulations relating to equipment and safety systems for use in explosive areas.

-Equipment that represents a potential ignition source in naturally ventilated areas on an open deck, should deactivate automatically on gas detection anywhere on the facility, unless this implies increased risk.
-In such cases, the alarm shall be sounded, and it must be possible to deactivate manually from a central or strategic location.
-Equipment placed in protective rooms, should deactivate automatically on detection of gas in the room, with the added possibility of manual deactivation.
+Equipment that represents a potential ignition source in naturally ventilated areas, should deactivate automatically on gas detection anywhere on the facility, unless this implies increased risk.
+In such cases, the alarm shall be sounded and it must be possible to deactivate manually from a central or strategic location.
+Equipment placed in protective rooms, should deactivate automatically on gas detection in the room, with the added possibility of manual deactivation.